Feb 16, 2018

 Alert the Authorities That Pets Live Here

 Should a life-threatening emergency happen while you are away, you want the fire department or other authorities to have a headcount of all family members, including your pets.
 We have created new pet stickers that you can put in your home (typically in a window near the main entrance), free for Per Mar customers.
-Grab yours by filling out the Contact Us form or by contacting your local rep.
+Grab yours by filling out the this form or by contacting your local rep.

 Their Skin Gets Dry